RedHatNordicsSA/ansible-roadshow/labs/lab-6/README.md

  [Working with your playbooks on GitHub](#working-with-your-playbooks-on-github)

 # Working with your playbooks on GitLab
-This example uses Gitlab that is part of the lab environment.
+This is for students who use GitLab, which is part of the lab environment.

->First step, with your web browser, go to the Gitlab server: https://$gitlab_server and login with gitlab user and the password provided to you at the start of the lab.
+:boom: First step, with your web browser, go to the GitLab server: https://$gitlab_server and login with gitlab user and the password provided to you at the start of the lab.

+GitLab is an open core software which provides both provides a git server and a place where you can collaborate easily around the code put in git.

->When logged in go ahead and create a new repository on Gitlab:
+:boom: When logged in go ahead and create a new repository on Gitlab.
+This is where you will store your files:

  ![Creating a Gitlab project](../../content/images/gitlab_frontpage.png)

-Once you click the ```Create a project``` -button, you will be taken here:
+:boom: Once you click the ```Create a project``` -button, you will be taken here:

  ![Gitlab project creation](../../content/images/gitlab_project_creation.png)

-What you need to do is
+What you need to do is\
->1.
-Give your project(repository) a nice name
+:boom: Give your project(repository) a nice name\
->2.
-Tick the box, so that a README.md -file will be pre-populated to your new project(repository)
+:boom: Tick the box, so that a README.md -file will be pre-populated to your new project(repository)\
->3.
-Make the project public, so you can access the contents from Ansible Tower without using credentials (lab7)
+:boom: Make the project public, so you can access the contents from Ansible Tower without using credentials (lab7)\
->4. ```Create project```
+:boom: ```Create project```\
->Once the project(repository) has been done, you should copy & paste contents of the ping playbook [that you created in lab-2](https://raw.githubusercontent.com/mglantz/ansible-roadshow/master/labs/lab-2/lab-files/ping.yml) there:
+:boom: Once the project(repository) has been done, you should copy & paste contents of the ping playbook [that you created in lab-2](https://raw.githubusercontent.com/mglantz/ansible-roadshow/master/labs/lab-2/lab-files/ping.yml) there:

   ![Add a file to Gitlab project](../../content/images/gitlab_add_file.png)